You’ve lost a file, over wrote a file, deleted it. Because you thought you didn’t need it.

 To restore a whole directory

-Navigate as I have described above.
+Navigate as described above.
 Highlight the directory and click restore.

-Whether it is a file or a directory you are restoring if the file name exists already you will be prompted to confirm you want to overwrite the file to the earlier version or create a copy.
-You will also be prompted to enter in your main Mac password to confirm you want to change the files on your internal disk with the files from your backup.
+Or create a copy.
+You’ll also be prompted to enter in your main Mac password to confirm you want to change the files on your internal disk with the files from your backup.

 And that’s it.
 You’re done.
 Your file is restored.